 .

-A one year community of practice of a local small group,
+A one year community of practice formed by a local small group,

 co-facilitated by Nikki Martin-Bynum and Allison Pinto.